Arjun4522/Py-Port-Scanner/README.md

 # Py-Port-Scanner

 This is a simple Python script for scanning open ports on a target host.
-It utilizes the `socket` module to establish TCP/IP connections and determine if a specific port is open or closed.
+It utilizes the `socket` module to establish TCP/IP connections and determine if a specific port is open or closed(work in progress).

 ## Usage